Good Shepherd UCC

-Inspirational Messages: While we are in the process of social distancing, please check out our website daily for inspirational messages from Pastor Matthew Hoover and Pastor Kimberly Berenotto.
+April 4: celebrating Easter Sunday Worship online at www.gsuccboyertown.org.
+Connect with us on our website or like us on Facebook (facebook.com/GoodShepherdUCCBoyertown/) for a variety of Lenten resources including worship, prayers, and study.
+Check our website daily for inspirational messages from Pastor Matthew Hoover and Pastor Kimberly Berenotto.
 We hope there you may find peace in the midst of anxiety and a community that will pray for you and your needs whether you are out of work or an essential worker.
-You can find information on our website about e-mailing our pastors with your prayer requests or any other requests.
+Find information on our website about emailing our pastors with your prayer requests or any other requests.

 St. John’s Evangelical Lutheran Church

 Worship: live streamed on Sundays at 9:30 a.m. on YouTube (St. John’s ELC Boyertown) and also available later in the day for viewing.

 Holy Week services: livestreamed on YouTube, including Maundy Thursday April 1 at 7 p.m., Good Friday April 2 at 7 p.m. and Easter Vigil April 3 at 7 p.m.
 Easter Day, April 4 join us in the parking lot for a sunrise service at 6:30 a.m. and an online livestream service at 9:30 a.m.

 Free Drive-Thru Take-Out Meal: every Saturday 4:30 to 5:30 p.m.
 No registration necessary.
 For updates and further details, check our website or call the office.
 Leave a voicemail message in the event of an emergency and a staff member will return your call.